bdureau/MotorTestStand/README.md

 - Multi languages, so far can do French and English but can be translated in other languages
 - Graphical front end using an Android device
 - Connect to Android using bluetooth or 3DR module to do long range telemetry
+- Ability to export to a csv file or a RASP file

 You will need to use the console front end to use your test stand https://github.com/bdureau/RocketMotorTestStandConsole